webguru103/smooch-docs/source/includes/_configuring_push_ios.md

 3. Send a message.
 Important!
 You must resend a message after uploading the p12 file.

-4. Reply to the message from your email inbox
+4. Reply to the message from the Business System integration of your choice

 You'll receive a notification if you're in the app, or outside the app!